chrisjackr/PureGym_Project/README.md

 #### ANNOTATIONS:

- * Time - display a vertical line at a specified time
+ * Time - display a vertical line at a specified time on the x-axis
+ * People - display a horizontal line at a constant number of people on the y-axis

-#### SPECIFIC DAYS:
+#### SPECIFIC DAY:

-Select a single day to display.
+Select a single day to display:
  * Yesterday - set date to yesterday
  * Today - set date to today
+ * Update (press enter) - displays the selected day

 Notes can be added to the selected day using the plain text editor.
 When a day is loaded, its corresponding notes are displayed in the text editor.
 If the notes are altered, the new notes can be saved.
  * Save - save altered notes

- * Update (press enter) - displays the selected day

 #### SELECT DAYS:

-Select a range of days to display.
+Select a range of days to display:
 Days can be filtered using the weekday checkboxes.

  * Start - select the start of the date range